 You can see how much VAT Etsy have charged you by downloading your monthly invoice within the finance section of your Etsy Shop Manager.
 If your turnover is below the VAT registration threshold, you can avoid paying VAT on Etsy seller fees by voluntarily registering for VAT.

-Once registered you can then claim back VAT you pay on all your purchases, including Etsy but you’ll also need to pay over 20% VAT on your sales.
-So to cover that cost you’ll either need to increase your prices making you less competitive or take it out of your sales price which may erode your profit margins.
+Once registered you can then claim back VAT you pay on all your purchases, including Etsy.
+However, you’ll also need to pay over 20% VAT on your sales.
+So, to cover that cost you’ll either need to increase your prices making you less competitive.
+Alternatively, you could take it out of your sales price which may erode your profit margins.

 If you are registered for VAT HMRC will issue you with a VAT registration number, which you can then enter into your Etsy Account (within the Finance section) and Etsy will stop charging you VAT on seller fees.